Elizabeth Knox: Later career

 In 2013, Mortal Fire was published, a young adult novel described by Paula Green as "a modern fairy story without fairies, full of breathtaking magic and visual detail", and Wake, a horror novel for adults.
 The Guardian said in its review: "Knox keeps the monster off stage and examines the psychological consequences of its depredations on the survivors, subverting the norms of the horror genre and thus making the ambiguous finale all the more startling."
 The publication of both books in the same year caused some confusion, with New Zealand bookstore Whitcoulls inadvertently shelving Wake in the children's section and listing it as a "great gift for kids".

 Since 2016, Knox has taught a world-building writing workshop at Victoria University.

 In 2019, The Absolute Book was published, a fantasy novel that won critical acclaim both in New Zealand and overseas.
 The book attracted particular attention after a January 2020 book review by Slate writer Dan Kois headlined "This New Zealand Fantasy Masterpiece Needs to Be Published in America, Like, Now".
 The book was subsequently acquired by overseas publishers.
 It was published in the US and Canada in February 2021, and in the UK in March 2021.
 Kirkus Reviews wrote: "This darkly luminous fantasy reads like a mystery, thoroughly and wonderfully transporting readers to another world."
 The Times described the novel as "bursting with imagination" and "a bewitching, frustrating, strange and perverse novel".
 Nina Allan, reviewing the novel for The Guardian, said it "has the feel of an instant classic" and "is everything fantasy should be: original, magical, well read".
 She praised the diverse characters and the book's "genuine feeling of jeopardy".
 It was listed as one of the best science fiction and fantasy books of 2021 by The New York Times.

 In June 2020, Knox was promoted to Companion of the New Zealand Order of Merit, for services to literature, in the 2020 Queen's Birthday Honours.
 She said that on receiving the award her first thought was that her parents would have been amused, given her lack of writing ability as a child.

+In 2025, Knox published the young adult novel Kings of this World, set in the same world as the Dreamhunter Duet novels.
+In 2026, she published a memoir, Night, Ma, about a difficult period in her life between 2008 and 2012 when she and her family experienced a number of challenges.
+The Spinoff called it "profoundly moving": "It is nothing less than the best of literature about the worst of times."